Microplane® is the brandname of citrus zester.

 Many people swear by it for making lemon or orange zest with, as it makes fluffy shreds of zest very fast.

 The tool looks almost like a woodworking rasp, with a large handle and a very long zesting blade made from stainless steel.
-They come with a plastic protective casing to keep the metal rasp part in.
+It comes with a plastic protective casing to keep the metal rasp part in.

-Fans of speciality salts, some of which come in chunks, use their Microplane to “freshly grate” their salt right at the table.
+Fans of specialty salts, some of which come in chunks, use their Microplane to “freshly grate” their salt right at the table.

 A Microplane can’t, ironically enough, produce strips of zest.
 When you want long strands of more solid zest for a garnish effect, you need a regular citrus zester.

-To clean, pass under running water, and put in top rack of dishwasher (or finish cleaning by hand.)
+To clean the Microplane, pass under running water, and put in top rack of dishwasher (or finish cleaning by hand.)
 Any fine shreds remaining in the teeth can usually just be easily brushed out with a kitchen brush once dry.